 Out of these, I have used the ticket service only once.
 It was regarding a billing issue.
 The PayPal payment method was not available to me.
 So I had to convert my account currency from INR to USD.
 In fact, I first contacted the live chat with the issue.
 But I was asked to create a ticket instead.

-Mentioning the live chat, I’ve tried it a couple of times, four to be precise.
-And they were mostly about technical issues.
+Regarding the live chat, I’ve tried it a couple of times, four to be precise.

 I opened a chat session, and it turned out to be a plugin issue.
 A2 Hosting installs a plugin called Easy Hide Login, which masks the default login URL (/wp-login.php).
 It is supposed to reduce brute force attacks and improve security.
 But I was unaware of that and I did not know the new login URL.
 That’s why I got the 404: Not Found error.
 Anyways, the support staff figured it out and solved the issue in a matter of minutes.